cryptic-resolver/cr.rb/README.md

 ## Sheet layout

+Sheet is the knowledgebase.
 Every sheet should be a git repository.
 And each should contain these files(we call these dictionarys):

 1. 0123456789.toml
 2. a.toml